Trump’s Constitution remarks put McConnell, GOP on defense | Times Leader

 Republicans have been unable to firmly reject Trump as their potential nominee even as many of them try to distance themselves from his recent activities.

-House GOP leader Kevin McCarthy, who is in line to become the House speaker when Republicans take control in the new year, has yet to fully weigh in on Trump’s latest comments.
+House GOP leader Kevin McCarthy, who is in line to become the House speaker when Republicans take control in the new year, has yet to respond to Trump, but told reporters at the Capitol he fully supports the Constitution.

-Republican Rep. Liz Cheney, a staunch Trump critic, tweeted directly at McCarthy to respond:
+Republican Rep. Liz Cheney, a staunch Trump critic, tweeted directly at McCarthy to denounce Trump’s statement.

 Associated Press writers Meg Kinnard in Rock Hill, South Carolina, and Jill Colvin in New York contributed to this report.